|Homepage:||Click to visit|

 An Arcadia program isn't just about enrolling you in an overseas institution, however.
 It's about all of the services we provide.
 Before you go, you can contact our program manager for advice on the application process, choosing courses, housing or simply what you should pack.
 Once you arrive, our resident director will lead an orientation program that will introduce you to the culture, history and politics of Spain as well as preparing you for the academic challenges of studying in a different educational system.
 During the semester, you can expect to participate in excursions that are designed to allow you to reflect on learning both inside and outside of the classroom.

-Fall semester: April 20
+Fall Semester and Academic Year: April 20

-Spring semester: October 1
+Spring Semester: October 1

-* Recommendation--For SPRING: APPLY in MAY to study abroad the following spring.
+** Programs may fill long before their final deadline. * Recommendation--For SPRING: APPLY in MAY to study abroad the following spring.
 For FALL/YEAR: APPLY in DECEMBER.
 Later applications are always welcome, but colleges may need time to process your approval.